Zapier pricing: How much does Zapier actually cost?

 Zapier operates on a simple principle: Triggers and Actions.
 When a specific event (trigger) occurs in one app, Zapier performs a predetermined task (action) in another.

-This setup, known as a "zap," automates workflows between apps, such as saving email attachments to Google Drive, or sending a new Jotform submission to Slack.
+This setup, known as a "Zap," automates workflows between apps, such as saving email attachments to Google Drive, or sending a new Jotform submission to Slack.

 Setting up Zaps is straightforward and involves a few simple steps: